The Suicide Squad (film): Original plans

 Before the first Suicide Squad film was released in August 2016, director David Ayer and star Will Smith were expected to return for a sequel.
 Filming was planned to begin in 2017 after the pair completed their work on the film Bright (2017).
 Karen Fukuhara expressed her interest in fleshing out Tatsu Yamashiro / Katana's backstory in a sequel, though she also noted that if not, that could be in a spin-off film of her own.
-In September, Ayer said the first film had been rated PG-13 because it had originally been envisioned that way by the studio, and an R-rating needed to be planned from the start of a production.
+In September, Ayer said the first film had been rated PG-13 because it had originally been envisioned that way by the studio and an R-rating needed to be planned from the start of a production.
 He said that it would be worth "lobbying" to make a sequel R-rated, as he felt the first film had the "edge" and "attitude" of an R-rated film already.
 Suicide Squad was released to a polarized response and was reported to have a difficult production, but the film grossed enough for Warner Bros.
 Pictures to fast-track development of a sequel.
 Several spin-off films were also in development by December, including one featuring Smith as Deadshot.
 The project that was furthest along was Gotham City Sirens, an all-female team-up film with Margot Robbie planned to reprise her role as Harley Quinn.
 Ayer was set to direct and produce that film rather than Suicide Squad 2.

-Warner Bros. began searching for a new director for Suicide Squad 2, and were courting Mel Gibson by mid-February 2017.
-Ruben Fleischer, Daniel Espinosa, Jonathan Levine, and David S. Goyer were also considered.
+Warner Bros. began searching for a new director for Suicide Squad 2 and was courting Mel Gibson by mid-February 2017.
+Ruben Fleischer, Daniel Espinosa, Jonathan Levine and David S. Goyer were also considered.
 Adam Cozad entered negotiations to write the film a month later, at which point there was still no director attached to the project.
 It was described as being a priority for Warner Bros.
 Script delays led to the planned filming start being pushed to mid-2018, at which point Gibson moved on from the project.
 Jaume Collet-Serra became the new frontrunner to direct in early July, by which time both Smith and Robbie were set to reprise their roles.
 Zak Penn had pitched a new story treatment for the film to Warner Bros., and wrote a draft of the script as a favor to the studio.
-Later in July, Collet-Serra was hired to direct Disney's Jungle Cruise (2021) and withdrew from directing Suicide Squad 2 after deciding he would rather originate a new story than continue an existing franchise; Collet-Sera went on to direct the DC Extended Universe (DCEU) film Black Adam (2022).
+Later in July, Collet-Serra was hired to direct The Walt Disney Company's Jungle Cruise (2021) and withdrew from directing Suicide Squad 2 after deciding he would rather originate a new story than continue an existing franchise; Collet-Serra went on to direct the DC Extended Universe (DCEU) film Black Adam (2022).